 How Many Pages?

 Most people will tell you a resume should be just one page.
 However, a two-page resume is fine for a teaching position.
 This is because you need to list any and all past education and employment experience that fit with working with children.
-You will need to more room to talk about your work with coaching sports, leading youth activities, volunteering for scouts or serving as a camp counselor.
+You need more room to talk about your work with coaching sports, leading youth activities, volunteering for scouts, or serving as a camp counselor.

 To Fold or Not to Fold